 When the pmloadcheck daemon runs, it attempts to establish a connection with the policy servers to determine their current status.
 If pmloadcheck successfully establishes a session with a policy server, it is marked as online and is made available for normal client sessions.
-If pmloadcheck does not successfully establish a session with a policy server, it is marked as offline.
+If pmloadcheck does not successfully establish a session with a policy server, it is marked as online and session with a policy server, it is marked as online and session with a session with a policy server, it is marked as online and session with a policy server, it is marked as online.